 Early Origins of the Farebaourne family

-Another 331 words (24 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Farebaourne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farebaourne research.
+Another 166 words (12 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Farebaourne History in all our PDF Extended History products and printed products wherever possible.

 Farebaourne Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Farebaourne has been spelled many different ways, including Fairbairn, Fairbairns, Fairbarn, Fairborn, Fairborne and many more.

 Early Notables of the Farebaourne family (pre 1700)